Major in Linguistics

-- Two courses (6 credits) of a philological nature on the detailed structure of a language (see listing of such courses here: Linguistics Courses).
+- 6 credits in course work of a philological nature on the detailed structure of a language (see listing of such courses here: Linguistics Courses).

-- Five additional courses (15 credits) drawn from departmental offerings, supplemented by approved language-related courses in other departments.
+- 15 additional credits drawn from departmental offerings, supplemented by approved linguistics-related courses in other departments.

-Linguistics majors should have proficiency in one foreign language and competence in at least one other language at a level appropriate to their career plans.
-Some exposure to a non-Indo-European language is desirable (e.g., Chinese, Japanese, Korean, Hebrew, Arabic--all of which are taught within the Department of Slavic & Eastern Languages and Literatures)
+Further exposure to a non-Indo-European language is desirable (e.g., Chinese, Japanese, Korean, Hebrew, Arabic, Turkish—all of which are taught within the Department of Slavic & Eastern Languages and Literatures)

 Don't forget to visit our Linguistics Minor page.